AlanLuu/lox-go/doc/os.md

 - `os.chdir(directory)`, which changes the current working directory to the specified directory string
 - `os.chmod(path, mode)`, which changes the mode of the specified path string to `mode`
     - This method works on Windows, but only the read-only flag can be changed.
 Use mode `0400` to make the file read-only and `0600` to make it readable and writable
+- `os.clearenv()`, which removes all environment variables from the current process
 - `os.executable()`, which returns the absolute path name of the executable for the current process as a string
 - `os.exit([code])`, which exits the program with the specified exit code.
 If `code` is omitted, the default exit code is 0
     - Calling this method will immediately stop the program without running any other code, e.g., if this method is called inside a try-catch block with a `finally` block, the `finally` block will not be executed